abhyaasa/app/dev-notes.md

 - `g ALIAS` is a shortcut for invoking via `gulp cmd` the script associated with `ALIAS` in the `cmdAliases` dictionary defined early in `gulpfile.js`.
 - `full_setup.sh` installs global and local dependencies.
-- `local_setup.sh` installs local dependencies.
+- `setup.sh` installs local dependencies.
 - `term.sh` is used by `gulp itest`.
-- `scapp.sh` used by gulp `sc` alias for testing clone of the app.
+- `scapp.sh` creates shallow clone of the app.
-- `testapp.sh` used by gulp `ta` alias for testing build from standard template.
+- `tabsapp.sh` creates related app from ionic tabs starter template and may partially updates to this app configuration.
 - `psclean.sh` removes stray processes that may be created by ionic development.
 If the message "An uncaught exception occurred and has been reported to Ionic" is seen, try running this script and confirm with the `ps` output that there are no stray processes.
 Kill them manually if need be.

 ### Python scripts